Origins of the Asymptotic Bias of SNIS

 The setting and the formula

-Fix a measurable space \((\mathcal{X},\mathcal{B}(\mathcal{X}))\), a target probability density \(\pi\), and a proposal \(q\) with \(\mathrm{supp}(\pi)\subseteq\mathrm{supp}(q)\).
-As in (Deligiannidis et al. 2025) we write \[ \omega : \mathcal{X}\to [0,\infty), \qquad \omega(x) := \frac{\pi(x)}{q(x)}, \] for the importance weight function, \(q(h) := \mathbb{E}_q[h(X)] = \int h(x)\, q(x)\, dx\) for expectations under the proposal, and standardise throughout to \(q(\omega)=1\).
-The target integral of a test function \(f:\mathcal{X}\to\mathbb{R}\) is then \[ \pi(f) = q(\omega f). \] The self-normalised importance sampling estimator is given by the following algorithm.
+Fix a measurable space \((\mathcal{X},\mathcal{B}(\mathcal{X}))\), a target density \(\pi\), and a proposal \(q\) with \(\mathrm{supp}(\pi)\subseteq\mathrm{supp}(q)\).
+As in (Deligiannidis et al. 2025) we write \[ \omega : \mathcal{X}\to [0,\infty), \qquad \omega(x) := \frac{\pi(x)}{q(x)}, \] for the importance weight function, \(q(h) := \mathbb{E}_q[h(X)] = \int h(x)\, q(x)\, dx\) for expectations under the proposal, and standardise throughout to \(q(\omega)=1\), so that \(\pi(f) = q(\omega f)\) for any test function \(f : \mathcal{X}\to\mathbb{R}\).

-The estimator \(\widehat F_N\) is strongly consistent for \(\pi(f)\) but biased, and the known expression for its leading-order bias, reproduced in essentially every review of importance sampling, is exactly \[ \mathbb{E}[\widehat F_N] - \pi(f) \;=\; -\frac{1}{N} q(\omega^2 (f-\pi(f))) + o(1/N). \] What we wanted to understand, in the context of the revision of (Deligiannidis et al. 2025), was where this expression first appeared and what assumptions had actually been used to justify it.
+The estimator \(\widehat F_N\) is strongly consistent for \(\pi(f)\) but biased, and the known expression for its leading-order bias, reproduced in essentially every review of importance sampling, is \[ \mathbb{E}[\widehat F_N] - \pi(f) \;=\; -\frac{1}{N} q(\omega^2 (f-\pi(f))) + o(1/N). \] Our aim, in the revision of (Deligiannidis et al. 2025), was to track down the origins of this expression and to pin down a set of rigorous assumptions under which it holds as a statement about \(\mathbb{E}[\widehat F_N]\).

 Where we first saw it written down

-The search in the historical literature was led by my supervisor Pierre Jacob, who also pushed me to try to understand how the expression had been derived.
-The earliest place we could find it clearly written down is Timothy Hesterberg’s 1988 Stanford PhD thesis (Hesterberg 1988), in Section 2.5.2, as his equation (2.63): \[ \mathbb{E}[\hat\mu_{\text{ratio}} - \mu] \;=\; -\frac{1}{n} \mathbb{E}_g[W(Y-\mu W)] + \text{lower-order terms}, \] which in our notation is precisely \[ \mathbb{E}[\widehat F_N - \pi(f)] \;=\; -\frac{1}{N} q(\omega^2 (f-\pi(f))) + \text{lower-order terms}. \] Hesterberg is of course well known in the importance sampling community, so we are not claiming to have unearthed anything obscure; we just wanted to find the earliest written record we could, and this was it.
-What is more interesting than the date is how the expression is obtained there, and what Hesterberg himself is careful to claim (or, rather, not to claim) about it.
+The earliest place we could locate the expression explicitly is Timothy Hesterberg’s 1988 Stanford PhD thesis (Hesterberg 1988), Section 2.5.2, equation (2.63): \[ \mathbb{E}[\hat\mu_{\text{ratio}} - \mu] \;=\; -\frac{1}{n} \mathbb{E}_g[W(Y-\mu W)] + \text{lower-order terms}, \] which, translated into the notation of (Deligiannidis et al. 2025), reads \[ \mathbb{E}[\widehat F_N - \pi(f)] \;=\; -\frac{1}{N} q(\omega^2 (f-\pi(f))) + \text{lower-order terms}. \] Hesterberg is a familiar name in the importance sampling community; we are not trying to unearth anything obscure here.
+What matters for our purposes is how the expression is obtained there, and what Hesterberg is careful not to claim about it.

 “These are the first order bias terms in the Edgeworth expansion of the distributions of these estimates.
 These are more useful than the actual biases, which may be infinite or undefined.”